inforaju/inforaju/README.md

 Devloper & Designer
 -----------------

-I am a passionate and skilled software engineer with 1 years of experience in the field of software development.
+I am a passionate and skilled designing and devloping in the field.
 I have a strong background in designing and implementing complex software systems, and I am dedicated to creating innovative solutions that solve real-world problems.

 * 🌍  I'm based in Siliguri
 * ✉️  You can contact me at [nakulsarkar51@gmail.com](mailto:nakulsarkar51@gmail.com)